DOT Climate Change Center

 National Performance Measure

-To help address the climate crisis, FHWA proposes to amend its regulations governing national performance management measures to require State departments of transportation (State DOTs) and metropolitan planning organizations (MPOs) to establish carbon dioxide (CO2) reduction targets and to establish a method for measurement and reporting.
+To help address the climate crisis, FHWA amended its regulations governing national performance management measures to require State departments of transportation (State DOTs) and metropolitan planning organizations (MPOs) to establish carbon dioxide (CO2) reduction targets and to establish a method for measurement and reporting.

 DOT Climate Action Plan for Resilience